satub/satub.github.io/_posts/2016-7-19-Regex-Without-A-Cause.md

 Work in progress.

--   Understanding the basics …
+* Understanding the basics …
-* how many chars are matched,
+* How many chars are matched?
-* optional matches,
+* What are optional matches?
-* are we matching a whole word or just an element of it?
+* Are we matching a whole word or just an element of it?

--   Grouping
+* What is grouping
--   Match without grouping
+* How to match without grouping
--   Back-references
+* Getting a kick out of backreferences